-This year at the annual Military Spouse of the Year town hall a panel of four recruiters for large companies seeking to hire military spouses -- Allstate, Amazon.com, Starbucks and Capitol One -- sat down and gave their top secrets for military spouses looking to get hired at their companies.
+At the 2017 annual Military Spouse of the Year town hall, a panel of four recruiters for large companies seeking to hire military spouses -- Allstate, Amazon.com, Starbucks and Capitol One -- sat down and gave their top secrets for military spouses looking to get hired at their companies.
 Here is what they said.

 "We want to hire spouses, but we can't do that if we don't know you're there," she said.
 The recruiters from Starbucks, Capitol One and Allstate agreed.
 They all have ways in their online applications for spouses to say who they are.
 If you don't check the box, the company won't know you're there.

 2. Military Spouse Hiring: If you're both a veteran and a spouse, always pick "veteran" first.

 While some companies, like Allstate, allow you to check both the "spouse" and "veteran" box when applying, others don't.
 Starbucks' Herrick Ross said when in doubt, pick the veteran box first.
 That's because companies get tax credits for hiring veterans, making them more likely to reach out to a veteran than a spouse for any given job.

 3. Military Spouse Hiring: Apply for no more than three to five jobs at any given company.

 If you're desperate for a job, any job, it might be tempting to apply for everything open.
 But Tom Downs with Capital One said that can quickly work against you.
 "If you're a serial job poster ... we're going to pass right over you," he said.
 That's because recruiters and Human Resource managers can see everything you've applied for.
 Be more specific about what you want.